Takiawase (Hannibal): Plot

 The BAU questions the acupuncturist, Katherine Pimms, as the victims were all patients of hers.
 She admits to performing the surgeries on suffering patients and letting them have peaceful deaths in the meadows.
 She allows herself to be taken into custody.
 Bella once again visits Lecter, where she states she followed his advice and has consumed an immense amount of morphine, intending to die at Lecter's office to avoid complications at home.
 She asks him to tell Crawford that she loves him and says farewell to Lecter as the effects of the morphine start taking place and falls unconscious.
 Lecter flips a coin that she gave him and then injects her with Naloxone, saving her life.

 Bella wakes up in the hospital with Crawford (Laurence Fishburne) and Lecter.
 Lecter leaves the coin and apologizes to Bella for not "honoring" what she asked him.
 She slaps him and tells him to leave, which he does without hesitating.
 Katz, having found out that the mural killer was stitched with the same material from which the Ripper removed kidneys, sneaks into Lecter's house at night for evidence without telling anyone.
 She finds kidney packages in his freezer and enters his basement.
 There, she turns on the lights and is shocked by what she sees.
-However, Katz sees Lecter staring behind her and she shoots at him while he turns off the lights and runs.
-The episode ends with a shot at Lecter's house as gunshots are heard, with the sound of a body hitting the floor.
+However, Katz sees Lecter staring behind her.
+She draws her gun as he runs towards her, and the episode ends with a shot at Lecter's house as gunshots are heard and a body is heard hitting the floor.